 The WABAC Machine BBS (Wavelength Acceleration Bidirectional Asynchronous Controller).
 In the middle of the 1950’s the US government started research into Time Travel.
 This led to the construction of the largest computer ever built to date.
 This long forgotten computer was and is still funded by a government BLACK program.
 The people who keep the system running don’t even know what it is used for anymore.
 We found a backdoor through a maintenance port.
 Telnet in and step back in time!
 (The WABAC Machine BBS) Running Worldgroup 2.0!
 Online since 1994.
 Galactic Empire, TW2002(Pro), 2 Lord Games, Wilderness MUD, SUB Striker and a lot more!
 Free Access, Internet Email, IRC and more!

-Established in mid-2009 and located in germany, this BBS focuses on classic computers with a bias towards Commodore computers as well as the (not yet retro) Rasspberry Pi SBC.
+Established in 2009 and located in Düsseldorf (Germany) Wintermute BBS has a focus on classic computers with a bias towards Commodore computers as well as the (not yet retro) Rasspberry Pi SBC.

-Wintermute BBS features a file section (x-/y-/z-modem downloads, just like the old days!), chat, email, networked bulletin boards via DoveNet or Echomail (including FIDO), and popular RSS newsfeeds.
-For entertainment you may choose from a selection of ANSI games for you to enjoy.
+The bbs features a files section (x-/y-/z-modem downloads, just like the old days!), chat, netmail, local and networked bulletin boards (FIDO Net, BBS-Network) and popular RSS newsfeeds.
+For entertainment you may choose from a selection of classic DOS door games for you to enjoy.

-Behind the scenes the BBS is run by a Raspberry Pi 3, Raspbian Linux and MBSE BBS.
+Behind the scenes the bbs is run by a Raspberry Pi 3, Raspbian Linux and MBSE BBS.
 The system also uses QEMU and FreeDOS in order to provide classic DOS door games.